 the OPI result will affect your semester planning:

-Depending on your English proficiency level you may teach a class or a lab, or you will register for Oral Skills Lab hours (link to Lab registration) or enroll in English Oral Skills class (ESL 2110).
+Depending on your English proficiency level, you qualify to teach a class or a lab, or you will register for Oral Skills Lab hours (link to Lab registration) or enroll in English Oral Skills class (ESL 2110).

 The proficiency level "Advanced Low" qualifies you to teach a lab or to lead a seminar or discussion group (under supervision).

 The proficiency level "Advanced Mid" or higher qualifies you to teach a course (under supervision).

 The proficiency level “Intermediate High” or lower requires you to take an English Oral Skills course and to re-test

 at the end of the semester, but it also qualifies you to grade papers and to do your research.